FREE STANDARD SHIPPING WORLDWIDE!

 Robinson, Frederick and Cooper (27) used progressive stabilisation with rigid inserts insides high top basketball shoes and performance times on an obstacle course to examine the effects of systematic changes in ankle support on range of motion and performance.
 Their results showed that systematic changes in ankle and subtalar ROM did measurably and significantly affect performance.
 Several points raised in their discussion were of interest.

 Firstly, “Directional changes require a large horizontal component of force.
 Positioning the leg while manoeuvring is accomplished by the normal ROM at the ankle and subtalar joints.
-If ankle motion is restricted, then the ability to position the leg to apply a large horizontal force component is reduced, decreasing manoeuvrability.”
-P627).
+If ankle motion is restricted, then the ability to position the leg to apply a large horizontal force component is reduced, decreasing manoeuvrability.” (p 627).

 Secondly, in agreement with Garrick and Requa (2), that support need only be present at the extremes of range, Robinson et al (27) state, “Obtaining this goal with current technology and traditions is improbable, therefore, prophylactic ankle support becomes a question of balance, with protection and performance at opposite ends of scale.” (p 627).
-Lastly, they suggest, “Further work is needed to examine the concept of an optimum ROM and restriction for adequate performance and protection.” (p 628).
-The comments of Garrick and Requa in 1973 that support at the limit of range of motion is “virtually impossible” (p202) can be understood in the context of materials and methods then available.
+Lastly, they suggest,

 To suggest a compromise between natural function, performance and injury prevention, serves only to emphasise the degree of stagnation present within current ankle support design, research and use.